CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/2 - Web Interface/README.md

 # Install & Usage Testing Procedure and Findings

-Following the instructions in the README file of the repositoty : https://github.com/syntifi/ori and the file provided as a guide for this milestone https://github.com/syntifi/ori/blob/main/TLDR-CSPR.md
+Following the instructions in the README file of the repository : https://github.com/syntifi/ori and the file provided as a guide for this milestone https://github.com/syntifi/ori/blob/main/TLDR-CSPR.md